 A progressive web app (PWA) is a website that looks and behaves as if it is a mobile app.
-Unlike a mobile application, which is accessed through an app store and must be downloaded to the end user's device before it can be used, a PWA can be found through a search engine and used immediately.
+PWAs are built to take advantage of native mobile device features, without requiring the end user to visit an app store, make a purchase and download software locally.
+Instead, a PWA can be located with a search engine query and accessed immediately through a browser.

 PWAs eliminate the need for e-commerce merchants to develop native apps for multiple mobile operating systems.
 Just like YouTube videos, PWA content is downloaded progressively, which provides the end user with a better user experience than a traditional website that uses responsive design.
 The term “progressive web apps” was coined in 2015 by designer Frances Berriman and Google Chrome engineer, Alex Russell

 The goal of PWAs is to blur the distinction between native apps and the mobile web by bringing most of the benefits of native mobile apps to the mobile browser.
 PWAs use standards-based technologies and run in a container that is secure and accessible to anyone on the web.
 They can send web push notifications, work offline and be accessible from the home screen, just like a mobile app from an app store.